SneakBug8/nestjs-docs-ru/exception-filters.md

 - `RequestTimeoutException`
 - `ConflictException`
 - `GoneException`
+- `HttpVersionNotSupportedException`
 - `PayloadTooLargeException`
 - `UnsupportedMediaTypeException`
 - `UnprocessableEntityException`
 - `InternalServerErrorException`
 - `NotImplementedException`
+- `ImATeapotException`
+- `MethodNotAllowedException`
 - `BadGatewayException`
 - `ServiceUnavailableException`
 - `GatewayTimeoutException`
+- `PreconditionFailedException`

 #### Exception filters

 While the base (built-in) exception filter can automatically handle many cases for you, you may want **full control** over the exceptions layer.
 For example, you may want to add logging or use a different JSON schema based on some dynamic factors. **Exception filters** are designed for exactly this purpose.
+They let you control the exact flow of control and the content of the response sent back to the client.

-Let's create an exception filter which is responsible for catching exceptions that are an instance of the `HttpException` class, and implementing custom response logic for them.
+Let's create an exception filter that is responsible for catching exceptions which are an instance of the `HttpException` class, and implementing custom response logic for them.
+To do this, we'll need to access the underlying platform `Request` and `Response` objects.
+We'll access the `Request` object so we can pull out the original `url` and include that in the logging information.
+We'll use the `Response` object to take direct control of the response that is sent, using the `response.json()` method.

 ```typescript
 @@filename(http-exception.filter)